 - Follow the Leaving care procedure and advice, and refer to the Leaving care planning for young people eligible for the NDIS - quick guide

-- Contact with Centrelink to commence a Disability Support Pension application at 16 years.
+- Contact with Centrelink to commence a Disability Support Pension application at 16 years if the young person is eligible.

 - Commence early planning with the NDIA as part of the 15+ Care and Transition plan including referrals to the Better Futures program.